emarsden/pgmacs/README.md

 - [Google AlloyDB Omni](https://cloud.google.com/alloydb/omni/docs/quickstart) is a proprietary fork of PostgreSQL with Google-developed extensions, including a columnar storage extension, adaptive autovacuum, and an index advisor.
-It works perfectly with pg-el as of 2025-01.
+It works perfectly with PGmacs as of 2025-02.

 - [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors,